 What constitutes ‘best’ is left to the judgment of these trusted and well-travelled gourmets.
 The list is the result of a simple computation of votes.
 Given that this list is based on personal experiences it can never be definitive, but we believe it is an honourable survey of current tastes and a credible indicator of the best places to eat across Asia.

-How the Voting Works
+How the voting works

-Asia’s 50 Best Restaurants (and the award ceremony hosted to celebrate the list’s unveiling) is organised and compiled by William Reed Business Media.
+Asia’s 50 Best Restaurants (and the awards ceremony hosted to celebrate the list’s unveiling) is organised and compiled by William Reed Business Media.
 None of the employees of any of the sponsors associated with the awards, including the main sponsor, votes or has any influence over the results.

-The list is created by the Diners Club® Asia’s 50 Best Restaurants Academy, an influential group of more than 300 leaders in the restaurant industry across Asia, each selected for their expert opinion of Asia’s restaurant scene.
+The list is created by the Asia’s 50 Best Restaurants Academy, an influential group of more than 300 leaders in the restaurant industry across Asia, each selected for their expert opinion of Asia’s restaurant scene.

 The Academy is divided into six regions: India & Subcontinent; South-East Asia – South; South-East Asia – North; Hong Kong, Taiwan & Macau; mainland China & Korea; Japan.